 Tornados often spring up suddenly, leaving you with very little time to get to safety if you’re in their path.
 Before a storm, identify safe places in your home.
-Basements, storm cellars or rooms or hallways with no windows are the best places to ride out the storm.
+Basements, storm cellars or rooms or hallways with no windows are the places to ride out the storm.
 Don’t stay in a mobile home if you’re under a tornado warning.
 A vehicle is safer than a mobile home during a tornado.

 Watch your local weather for signs of a tornado.
 These could include dark or green clouds, wall clouds or hail.
 Listen to your local weather station on the television or radio as well.